-As a reminder: OpenMRS is a patient-centric medical record application.
-It records the details of the interactions between health care providers and patients.
-The software gathers a patient’s treatment details into a single patient chart.
-The Sync 2.0 module improves the synchronization of data by providing a way for health workers to manually sync their data at a central office.
 As a long-time contributor to the OpenMRS community, SolDevelo saw the importance of these features.
-We began developing Sync 2.0 like a pro bono effort before pursuing funding through Digital Square.
+We began developing Sync 2.0 as a pro bono effort before pursuing funding through Digital Square.
 We were main codders and our team worked for months for this project.
-You can read more in our previous article.

 Some people came up with an idea to unite developers and repair problems and bugs.
-Which were discovered during using the Sync 2.0 release to the public.
-They created Sprint in which they’ve gathered problems from the community and created tasks which have an aim to repair it.
+Which were discovered during the Sync 2.0 release to the public.
+They created a Sprint, gathered problems from the community, and created tasks.
 10 developers from Uganda are going to work for over 2 months with the mission of improving this project.
-They have already some tasks under review – the last step before publishing them to the public.
-All of the backlogs has more than a hundred issues.
+They already have some tasks under review – the last step before publishing them to the public.
+All of the backlogs have more than a hundred issues.
 So there is still a lot to do.
-We can’t wait to see how their hard work will improve the Sync project.
+We can’t wait to see how their hard work will improve the Sync 2.0 project.

-OpenMRS, besides being the Electronical Medical Record system, is also a community.
-It gathered a group of developers, implementers, and users, that are working together towards one goal – saving lives and helping people that are living in developing countries.
-OpenMRS community is constantly growing, and everybody who wants to help can join them.
-You can help in development, testing, documentation, translation and support.
+OpenMRS, besides being the Electronic Medical Record system, is also a community.
+It gathers a group of developers, implementers, and users, that are working together towards one goal – saving lives.
+The OpenMRS community is constantly growing, and everybody who wants to help can join them.